lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 Presenting basic participant characteristics, as suggested by STROBE, is a great example for using a table.
 Here you can show summary statistics of the outcomes, the predictors, and other characteristics.

 The carpenter package provides an easy way of creating these tables.
-To start we outline the table based on the data.
+We start by outlining the table based on the data.
 With multiple time points, you could indicate the time variable so that each time point has a column.
 This outputs nothing right now as we haven't added rows.

-Next we add a row for the factor variable jobs.
-A common summary statistic for factors are count with percentage of total.
-So we set the stat to n percent.
+Next, we add a row for the factor variable jobs.
+A common summary statistic for factors is count showing percent of total, so we set the stat to n percent.

-Now, let's add another row for fibre using the mean and standard deviation statistic.
-For each row we add, it then outputs that row.
-Let's finish with adding more rows, but using median and interquartile range.
+Let's add rows to the table for fibre, using the mean and standard deviation, and energy and weight, using median and interquartile range.

 ---